kfelds1/Final_Project/README.md

 # Visualizations (MSF2141 03/16/2023)

-Data related to the student cohort and their graduation rate were visualized using Tableau.
+First, data related to the student cohort and their graduation rate were analyzed and visualized using Tableau.
+Then after, figures were organized in dashboards and added to the storyboard.
+Finally, the storyboard was publised in the Tableau Public: https://public.tableau.com/app/profile/msf2141/viz/USCollegeGraduationRate/USCollegeGraduationRate?publish=yes

 - Map of US institutions that were analyzed for year 2013:
 ![Map%20of%20US%20Institutions](https://github.com/kfelds1/Final_Project/blob/e4f03899c22123bea5c141045dfee231b56d58b9/Map%20of%20US%20Institutions.png)